 Dry and cooler weather is expected Tuesday.
 Highs will slip back to the 60s.
 Rain chances have been pushed back a bit and will now likely show up in western Kansas Wednesday night.
 Central Kansas may not see rain until Thursday.

 WICHITA AREA FORECAST:

-Sun: High: 80 Partly cloudy to mostly sunny.
+Sun: High: 68 Low: 46 Partly cloudy early, then mostly sunny.